tahershaker/SUSE-Rancher-Prime-Guide/01-Learn-About-SUSE-Solutions/README.md

 ## About This Repo

-This repository is structured to help you gain a clear, high-level understanding of every solution in the `SUSE Rancher Prime` Suite Stack.
-Each section focuses on one solution and provides a guided overview of its key features, common use cases, typical architecture, and how it integrates with the rest of the stack.
+This repository is created to provide a clear and structured understanding of each solution included in the `SUSE Rancher Prime` Suite Stack.
+It focuses on the foundational knowledge you need before moving into hands-on deployment, configuration, or advanced operations.

+Each section is designed to help you grasp the main concept, understand the key features, explore relevant use cases, and visualize the architecture of the solution.
+Where applicable, it also highlights how each component integrates with the rest of the suite — giving you a full-picture view of how the stack works together.

 You won’t find deep technical deployments here — this repo is all about understanding the solution before using it.
-It’s a great starting point for architects, pre-sales engineers, consultants, or anyone looking to explain, position, or confidently work with `SUSE Rancher Prime` Suite technologies.
+It’s a great starting point for anyone looking to understand, learn, and confidently work with `SUSE Rancher Prime` Suite technologies.
 Once you’re familiar with the concepts here, you’ll be ready to dive into deployment, configuration, and advanced operations using the rest of the guide structure.

 Each section of this repo focuses on one solution in the suite and walks you through:
 - The core concepts and technical foundation